MicrosoftDocs/azure-aks-docs/articles/aks/extended-zones.md

 * Before you can deploy an AKS for Extended Zones cluster, your subscription needs to have access to the targeted Azure Extended Zone location.
 This access is provided through our onboarding process, done by following the steps outlined in the [Azure Extended Zones overview][aez-overview].

-* Your cluster must be running Kubernetes version 1.24 or later
+* Your cluster must be running Kubernetes version 1.24 or later.

 * The identity you're using to create your cluster must have the appropriate minimum permissions.
-For more information on access and identity for AKS, see [Access and identity options for Azure Kubernetes Service (AKS)](./concepts-identity.md)
+For more information on access and identity for AKS, see [Access and identity options for Azure Kubernetes Service (AKS)](./concepts-identity.md).

 ### Limitations